Saahil-Kumaar/Receipt-Digitalizer/README.md

-Sure!
-Here's a more visually appealing and well-structured version of your `README.md` file.
-This version uses emojis, markdown styling, and formatting for better readability and aesthetics.

----

 # 🧾 Receipt Digitalizer

 A **Streamlit-based web application** for digitizing your paper receipts, extracting key information using OCR, and organizing your expenses—all in one place!